Key information

 Overview

-In today's rapidly evolving digital world, technology reshapes marketing every day.
-Digital marketing skills are in high demand across industries — and need constant improvement to keep up with the sector.
+With technology reshaping marketing every day, digital marketing skills are in demand across industries — and need constant development to keep up with the sector.

-This apprenticeship empowers you with in-depth digital marketing knowledge while you work, and prepares you to continue to develop your skills even after the course.
-You'll cover topics like marketing analytics, search marketing, user experience, marketing communications, digital content creation, and many more, all of which you can immediately apply in your role.
+This course builds your digital marketing knowledge as you work for an employer, and prepares you to continue developing your skills after you graduate.
+You'll explore topics like marketing analytics, search marketing, user experience, marketing communications, digital content creation, and more, all of which you can apply immediately in your workplace.

-You'll study mostly through online learning with both pre-recorded and live sessions so your studying is flexible to suit you.
-You'll attend campus for three days per year in either Portsmouth or London, depending on where you work, with one day at the start of each study block in September, January and April.
+You'll study mostly through online learning, with both pre-recorded and live sessions so your studying is flexible to suit you, and attend campus for three days per year in either Portsmouth or London depending on where you work.
+You'll attend one day at the start of each study block in September, January and April.

 Accreditation